Blog post: Things to consider before you break-up, separate, or get a divorce

 “She loves you.
 You clearly love her.
 But here’s what really worries me - neither of you are being honest with yourselves, or one another.”

 If we address the core underlying issues described above (and there aren't any other significant issues), the relationship usually flourishes.
 What does this entail?
 Sometimes we teach skills (in the case of ASD/ADHD*).
-Sometimes we prescribe medication (in the case of depression and PTSD).
+Sometimes we prescribe medication.
 Sometimes we do both.

 These couples were going to end their relationship over something that can be worked through, with time and patience, bringing couples closer.
 I am not suggesting that every couple that comes to therapy will have issues such as the ones described above.
 I use these examples to illustrate the point: